stacks-archive/blockstack-browser/README.md

 *Note: npm dev runs a BrowserSync process that watches the assets in `/app`, then builds them and places them in `/build`, and in turn serves them up on port 3000.
 When changes are made to the original files, they are rebuilt and re-synced to the browser frames you have open.*

+##### Troubleshooting

+Common problems and solutions:

+* **The sign-in page does not load**:  These instructions run the Browser in development mode, which uses a different port (3000) than the production mode (8888).
+However, existing applications will direct you to `http://localhost:8888` on sign-in.
+You will need to *manually* edit the URL to change `8888` to `3000` and refresh the page.

+* **The sign-in page does not load with localhost:3000**:  If you have taken the above step and the page still does not load, check your `auth=` query parameter.
+If it starts with any number of `/` characters, remove them and reload the page.

 ### Windows